offbynull/learn/Biology/input/input.md

 * Molecules / ions that are charged and mixed with a solvent are called `{bm} solute`s.
 * Molecules that are attracted to water are called `{bm} hydrophilic`.
 * Molecules that are repelled from water are called `{bm} hydrophobic`.
+* Molecules that have parts that are hydrophilic as well as parts that are hydrophobic are called `{bm} amphipathic`

 # Cells